decanus/dean.eigenmann.me/_posts/2020-03-27-impossibility-of-distributed-consensus-with-one-faulty-process.md

 Raft nodes wait for a leader to propose a value.
 If a specific node doesn't hear a proposed value in a certain amount of time, it will propose itself to become the new leader.
 If other nodes also haven't heard a proposed value, they will agree and elect the node a new leader.
 The leader then proposes new values, and tries to reach consensus.

 Now how about **non-deterministic** consensus, what does that even mean?
 Algorithms that use **synchrony assumptions** require that all nodes know eachother and are able to communicate with eachother, but this is impossible for a distributed system like Bitcoin.
-Consensus algorithms that are non-determinisitic are refered to often as **probabilistic**, meaning that instead of agreeing whether a value is correct.
+Consensus algorithms that are non-deterministic are referred to often as **probabilistic**, meaning that instead of agreeing whether a value is correct.
 They agree on the probability that some value is correct.

-This is how **Nakomoto consensus** works, it does away with the traditional methods of achieving consenus and instead opts for a more simplified and scalable (with respect to participant inclusion) algorithm.
+This is how **Nakomoto consensus** works, it does away with the traditional methods of achieving consensus and instead opts for a more simplified and scalable (with respect to participant inclusion) algorithm.
 It does away with electing leaders.
 Instead all nodes try to solve a known computationally hard mathematical problem.
 When the problem has been solved, the next value can be added.
 This forms a chain of values.
 Nodes choose to continue building on the chain of values that have the most combined computational power, preventing from branches with invalid values to be selected.

 *For a more accurate and longer explanation of Nakomoto consensus I recommend reading ["The Nakamoto Consensus Algorithm"](https://medium.com/nakamo-to/nakamoto-consensus-21cd304f96ff) by William Nester.*